NicolasCort/Sentimental-tweets/README.md

 # Sentimental Tweets

-A sentiment analysis tool for tweets using machine learning algorithms
+A sentiment analysis tool for tweets using Transformers and tweepy